UniMath/agda-unimath/src/foundation-core/truncated-types.lagda.md

 The truncatedness of a type is a measure of the complexity of its identity types.
 The simplest case is a contractible type.
 This is the base case of the inductive definition of truncatedness for types.
-A type is (k+1)-truncated if its identity types are k-truncated.
+A type is `k+1`-truncated if its identity types are `k`-truncated.

 ## Definition